OUR CORE SUBJECTS

 MAINE ONLY (travel allowance is not included in your tuition)

-Explore the common mystical traditions of selected Native Americans (north, central, and south) and a few other (global) aboriginal populations.
-We provide the relevant books in English or Spanish (you can bring your own books too), writing materials, a wilderness solo shelter to reflect on your studies, food, water, trails, beauty beyond measure.
+Explore the common mystical traditions of selected Native Americans (north, central, and south) and other global aboriginal populations.
+We provide the relevant books in English or Spanish (you can bring your own books too), writing materials, a wilderness solo shelter to reflect on your studies, food, water, trails, and beauty beyond measure.

 No vow-of-silence required for the weeks you attend.
 Service Learning (ecotherapy) add-ons are required to graduate: A trained Service Dog will be provided for you during your stay.